-If you have no other choice but to squeeze a visit to the city in 1 day only, don’t despair.
-That’s where our experience as locals come into place!
+No other choice but to squeeze a visit to the city in 1 day?
+Don’t despair as that’s where our experience as locals come into place!
 We have put together for you our fav 5 things to do in Venice in 1 day

 Browse Rialto and the market around

 Rialto used to be the commercial heart of the city and still retain this old function.
 Wake up early, and head to the local fruit and fish market still used by the locals for their weekly food shopping.
 Walk the Rialto bridge up and admire the view towards Ca’ Foscari: isn’t it breath taking?

 Venice roofs from Fontego dei Tedeschi terrace

 This former post office has now been turned into Venice’s poshest and most expensive shopping centre.
 What does it have to do on Earth with backpackers travelling on a budget?
 Well, they boast a roof terrace which can be accessed completely free of charge and, oh boys, a bird’s view of Venice is a must experience!
 Make sure you pre-book your free visit slot.